fangzhouli/fangzhouli.github.io/_pages/about.md

 Hello,
 ======
-I'm Fang, a 3rd-year computer science Ph.D. student at the University of California, Davis, and a graduate student researcher at [Tagkopoulos Lab](http://tagkopouloslab.ucdavis.edu/) and [AI Institute for Next Generation Food Systems](https://aifs.ucdavis.edu/).
+I'm Fangzhou (Fang) Li, a 3rd-year computer science Ph.D. student at the University of California, Davis, and a graduate student researcher at [Tagkopoulos Lab](http://tagkopouloslab.ucdavis.edu/) and [AI Institute for Next Generation Food Systems](https://aifs.ucdavis.edu/).
 I have bachelor's degrees of computer science and applied mathematics.

 My research
 ------